petriadrian/casapetri/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+To make the build run:
+npm run build:universal

+To start the project(in background) run: pm2 start dist/server.js

+To start the project:
+npm run serve:universal

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.